mathyouf/blog/networking-fundraising.md

-I realize I can apply my positive philosophy of networking to my negative philsoophy on fundraising.
+### I realize I can apply my positive philosophy of networking to my negative philosophy on fundraising.

-# Networking
+## Networking

 People say they dislike networking.
 I like meeting people with similar interests.
 I especially like meeting them in events where I could have a chance to work together with them on those interests, or discuss them in depth.
 Hackathons are great.
 Academic conferences are great.